 Traveling and being unwilling to bring anything I have actually invested time and effort in with me to Hell means I haven't posted a Where's Whoopsie since July!
 I suppose I could have posted some of my decidedly not-safe-for-work swear word drawings that I relied upon instead of geometric patterns to express my feelings during … Continue reading Where’s Whoopsie #14: Where’s it Hurt?

-Trust and Mental Health Treatment (Part 3): What the Asses Meant”
+Trust and Mental Health Treatment (Part 3): What the Asses Meant

 In my last two blog posts, I have talked about my fears of, and experiences with, medical discrimination.
 I haven't talked about medical bills, though they are rapidly stacking up.
 I was raised in the middle class, and my current income from my numbers-heavy job keeps me there (so far.
 ADHD isn't a great thing … Continue reading Class Discrimination and the Republican Health Care Bill

 I may or may not have fibromyalgia.
 Or maybe I should say that I have fibromyalgia if I accept the diagnosis?
 That will maybe make more sense - well, maybe make some sense - after I explain, hopefully?
 Honestly, if it ends up making sense to you, readers, please let me know.
 I'm still confused! … Continue reading Trust and Mental Health Treatment (Part 2): Dropping the F(ibro) Bomb

-Trust and Mental Health Treatment (Part 1): Why Do Doctors Assume I’m Going to Answer a Mental Health Screener for Strangers?”
+Trust and Mental Health Treatment (Part 1): Why Do Doctors Assume I’m Going to Answer a Mental Health Screener for Strangers?